Beazley plc

-Beazley PLC is the British parent company of specialist insurance businesses with operations in Europe, the US, and Asia.
-Beazley manages six Lloyd's syndicates.
-Beazley plc is incorporated in the UK.
-It is listed on the London Stock Exchange and is a constituent of the FTSE 100 Index.
+Beazley plc is the British parent company of specialist insurance businesses with operations in Europe, North America and Asia.
+The company is based in London, England, and is listed on the London Stock Exchange and is a constituent of the FTSE 100 Index.

 History

-Beazley Group began life in 1986 as Beazley, Furlonge & Hiscox; Hiscox was bought out in 1992 and a full management buyout took place in 2001.
+Beazley began life in 1986 as Beazley, Furlonge & Hiscox; Hiscox was bought out in 1992 and a full management buyout took place in 2001.
 Andrew Beazley served as chief executive until September 2008 when he was succeeded by Andrew Horton.
 Horton was succeeded by Adrian Cox in April 2021.

+In February 2024, Beazley announced the formation of an integrated cyber risk management company, Beazley Security, by merging its in-house Cyber Services team with Lodestone, its wholly owned cybersecurity company.
+In June 2024, Beazley Security introduced its portfolio of services, including a new managed extended detection and response (MXDR) service.

 Operations

 Beazley underwrites a diverse book of insurance and reinsurance business for clients worldwide.
-Beazley's business is divided into six operating divisions: Cyber & Executive Risk, Marine & Aviation, Political, Accident & Contingency (PAC), Property, Reinsurance and Specialty Lines.
+Beazley's business is divided into five operating divisions: Cyber Risks, MAP risks (Marine, Aviation and Political Risks), Property Risks, Specialty Risks and Digital.
 Beazley is a market leader in many of its chosen lines, which include professional indemnity, directors and officers, crime, healthcare, property, environmental liability, cyber liability, marine, reinsurance, accident and life, and political risks and contingency business.
+Beazley manages seven Lloyd's syndicates.